 Community service has long been an indispensable part of a Merrimack education.
-Today, nearly seven centuries after the college’s founding, it still helps define the Merrimack experience.
+Today, nearly seven decades after the college’s founding, it still helps define the Merrimack experience.

 The growth of students, intellectually, spiritually and morally, is the foundation of our Augustinian heritage, with its emphasis on community life and caring for one another.

 It is a powerful combination of academic excellence, integrated with the enriching experience of community service, that shapes our students and guides them to a rich and fulfilling life.

 Merrimack devotes the resources of its faculty, students and staff to continued cooperation and collaboration with grass-roots government, business and community initiatives.
 The college promotes a cooperative approach among members of the college to teaching and learning, research and social justice in sustaining the college’s responsibility as a partner among neighboring communities.

 Hundreds of Merrimack students and faculty members integrate volunteer opportunities with various courses in all divisions of the college each semester through the Stevens Service Learning Center.
 Service learning brings students into the life and needs of the communities that surround the campus and also bring those community needs into the life of the college curriculum.
 Students take an active role in learning and benefit from valuable connections of these experiences to their academic learning.
 The Stevens Service Learning Center at Merrimack, which was established in 1998 through a grant from the Stevens Foundation, places students in elder-service programs, nursing homes, elementary schools, day-care centers, boys and girls clubs, homeless shelters and soup kitchens, court systems and many other service organizations in need.